This meditation 101 guide is to the beginners of meditation and to know what to do in the midst of many meditative practices.

 Those 2 functions has many benefits which are the byproducts of relaxation and concentration.

-Be it transcendental, kundalini, chakra, mantra, zen, vipassana, or mindfulness, it all falls under 2 types.
+Be it transcendental, kundalini, mantra, zen, vipassana, mindfulness or other popular techniques, it all falls under 2 types.

 Most meditations fall under focus meditation.